 - There are also some special mineral and vitamin supplements that have proven benefits to recover from surgery and other experiences which impact the body.

 6. DO expect pregnancy, breastfeeding or weight changes to impact your breast surgery results

 Also, be sure you ask about factors that often have significant impacts on the longevity of your results.
 If you; get pregnant, breastfeed, lose or gain a lot of weight, don’t wear the right support bras or go through other significant events your results are very likely to change over time.

-We can give you advice on how to best maintain your new breasts after surgery, but only you have control over the day-to-day and year-to-year choices that can significantly impact the longevity of your results and your satisfaction with your results over time.
+We can give you advice on how to best maintain your new breasts after surgery, but only you have control over the day-to-day and year-to-year choices.
+Your choices can significantly impact the longevity of your results and your satisfaction with your results over time.

-Our reminder: Be sure you wear a great support bra at all times after your breast enhancement surgery – especially if you’re going horseback riding or other high-impact sports.
+Our reminder: Be sure you wear a great support bra at all times after your breast enhancement surgery – especially if you’re doing any high-impact activities.

 Don’t get back on the horse too soon after your breast augmentation surgery.
 Be sure to ask your Surgeon when it’s appropriate for you to get back into your favourite exercises, fitness classes and sporting competitions.
 Furthermore, follow your Surgeon’s post-op care instructions.
 By following instructions exactly through your recovery period you have the best chance for a great outcome and minimal complications.

-Reading and asking questions helps you know what’s likely to be a normal recovery response – and what’s not.
+Reading and asking questions help you know what’s likely to be a normal recovery response and what’s not.

-- Remember, identifying a potential concern or surgery complication EARLY is crucial to successful treatment – so read all you can in advance.
+- Remember, identifying a potential concern or surgery complication EARLY is crucial to successful treatment.

 - Ask questions BEFORE and AFTER Surgery and follow your Surgeon’s post-op instructions precisely.